Lorton, VA 22079-2124

 Friends of the Lorton Library

-Internet Access 12 Internet stations with Microsoft Office.
-Wireless Internet access is available with your laptop.
+Internet Access 12 Internet stations with Microsoft Office plus wireless access is available.

 Parking: 80 parking spaces, 4 handicapped